Muttukadu boat house

-Muttukadu boat house (Tamil: முட்டுக்காடு படகுக் குழாம்) is a water sport facility on the East Coast Road at Muttukadu, Chennai City, Kanchipuram district, Tamil Nadu, India, offering rowing, wind surfing, water skiing, and speedboat riding.
-It is a backwater area of the Bay of Bengal located 36 km from the city centre and 23 km from Adyar on the way to Mamallapuram.
+Muttukadu Boat House (Tamil: முட்டுக்காடு படகுக் குழாம்) is a water sport facility on the East Coast Road at Muttukadu village in Kanchipuram district of Tamil Nadu and comes under Chennai Metropolitan Area.
+It is a coastal suburb located in Chennai City.
+It offers rowing, wind surfing, water skiing, and speedboat riding.
+It is a backwater area of the Bay of Bengal located 36 km from the city centre and 23 km from Adyar and is on the way to Mamallapuram from Chennai.
 The boat house was inaugurated in 1984 and has 15 row boats, 27 speedboats and 9 pedal boats, besides two high-speed aqua scooters.
 The water depth varies between 3 ft and 6 ft.
 It is owned and operated by the Tamil Nadu Tourism Development Corporation (TTDC).
 The boating spot receives more than 4,000 visitors every weekend.

 In July 2009, TTDC inaugurated a new bamboo boathouse and a floating boat jetty at the Muttukadu boating facility.
 The boathouse, with a special roof made of bamboo, has a lounge, from where visitors can watch the boats, and a restaurant.
 The building has been constructed at a cost of ₹ 8.7 million and the floating jetty at a cost of ₹ 1.2 million.
 A couple of high-speed aqua scooters with a seating capacity of three was also introduced at a cost of ₹ 1.35 million, which has received good patronage.
 The scooters can sail at an average speed of 120 km/hour.

 The boat house has a multi-cuisine restaurant named "Surf", a unit of Coral.
 In the recent Chennai flood of 2015, Muttukadu boats were used to rescue people on the outskirts of Chennai city.